jwalton3141/jwalton3141.github.io/_posts/2018-08-27-Efficient-effective-sample-size-python.md

 A big red efficiency flag when reading python code is seeing an abundance of for loops.
 Python is very flexible, and allows users to combine any types of objects in the same list.
 As such, whenever operating on any element of a list there is a lot of overhead in type checking .
 Because of this overhead python's for loops are notoriously slow (see [this link](https://jakevdp.github.io/blog/2014/05/09/why-python-is-slow/) for a more thorough and accurate explanation of why python is slow).

 However, we can often use [Numpy](https://docs.scipy.org/doc/numpy/user/whatisnumpy.html#what-is-numpy) to vectorise our code and push these for loops down into C, where the implementation will happen at near-C speed.
 This is possible as Numpy is more strict as to what an array can contain.
-Whereas a python list can contain any sequence of objects, Numpy upcasts objects to ensure that all elements are of the same type, allowing for more efficient manipulation and storage of data.
+Whereas a python list can contain any sequence of objects, Numpy requires that all entries are of the same type, allowing for more efficient manipulation and storage of data.

 Of particular concern to me was the PyMC computation of the variogram, which was done so using a generator expression and two nested for loops: